Pieces of Me (Ashlee Simpson song): Commercial performance

-"Pieces of Me" began receiving widespread radio play in the U.S. in May 2004, well before the album's release on July 20.
+"Pieces of Me" began receiving widespread radio play in the United States in May 2004, well before the album's release on July 20.
 According to an article in the Los Angeles Times, 97 stations added "Pieces of Me" to their play lists in the week ending on May 17, which it said was the strongest week for any single in 2004 at that point in the year.
 The song debuted on the Billboard Hot 100 at number 61 in June 2004 (the chart's top début for the week) and reached the top 10 in August with a rise from number 13 to number nine.
 It then rose to number eight the next week, where it spent two weeks before peaking at number five on the Hot 100 in September 2004.
 After spending one week at number five, it fell to number six and then to number seven.
 "Pieces of Me" remained in the top 50 on the Hot 100 chart until November 2004.
 It also reached number one on the Billboard Top 40 Tracks chart.
 The single was certified gold in October 2004 and platinum in January 2005.
 "Pieces of Me" was number 39 on Billboard's 2004 year end Hot 100 Singles & Tracks chart and number 36 on the year end Hot 100 Singles Sales chart.

-The U.S. CD single was released by Geffen Records on June 29, 2004, and debuted at number three in single sales (behind American Idol stars Fantasia Barrino and Diana DeGarmo) with almost 8,000 copies sold.
+The US CD single was released by Geffen Records on June 29, 2004, and debuted at number three in single sales (behind American Idol stars Fantasia Barrino and Diana DeGarmo) with almost 8,000 copies sold.
 The single includes the album version of the song as well as an instrumental.
 On the cover, Simpson has dark hair, and the artwork is similar to that of the album Autobiography; an earlier, promotional version of the single shows a blonde Simpson with a yellow jacket.
 This promotional version includes only the original version of the song.